-NOTE 1: The keypad STOP button is always active, regardless of what method (LOCAL, REMOTE, or SERIAL) is being used to control the drive.
-The remote STOP input (TB-1) may also be active, depending on how the drive is programmed.

-NOTE 2: If a RESET command (Parameter 65 - PROGRAM) is issued through the serial link, this parameter will not default back to DISABLE.
+NOTE 1: The keypad STOP button and remote STOP input (TB-1) are always active, regardless of what method (LOCAL, REMOTE, or SERIAL) is being used to the serial link, this parameter will not default back to DISABLE.
 However, explicitly setting this parameter to DISABLE through the serial link will cut off communication with the drive.